isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-Concrete types can be stack allocated and be members of other classes.
+Concrete types can be stack-allocated and be members of other classes.

 ##### Note